 - Running Gag: People seem to like trying to make Anne Robinson laugh by cracking jokes or doing something weird.

 - Statistically Speaking: During the voting, the announcer says that Statistically Speaking, so and so is the weakest link and so-and-so is the strongest link and asks if the voting will reflect that.
 It's interesting to note that a few things alter whether or not someone is the strongest or weakest link, such as a round where everyone got their questions right, but the person who banked was the strongest link.
-Or where the weakest link actually got all their questions correctly but was merely only asked two questions when everyone else was asked three.
-(For example)
+Or where the weakest link actually got all their questions correctly but was merely only asked one or two questions when everyone else was asked two or three.

 - You Say Tomato: Anne Robinson often poked fun at contestants from Northern England (unless that contestant is from her home city, Liverpool).